Budget Hobbies That Save Money + Tips to Reduce the Cost of Supplies

 Here are some other ways hobbies save you money:

-Hobbies provide hours of entertainment.
-Having a hobby or two (or ten), you enjoy means you’re never bored, and you don’t need other people to entertain you all the time.
+Having a hobby or two (or ten) that you enjoy means you’re never bored, and you don’t need other people to entertain you all the time.

 When you’re spending time weeding the garden, reading a great novel, bushwalking, doing yoga, playing soccer, or gaming, you’re not out spending money.

-Hobbies give you skills to DIY.
 Being able to mend clothes, repair furniture, or do your own home upgrades allows you to save money on labour costs.

-Creative hobbies can provide an end product with a functional purpose.
-Creative hobbies like quilting, for example, not only fill your leisure hours, you end up with something that can be used (a blanket, in this case).
+Creative hobbies like quilting, for example, not only fill your leisure hours, but you end up with something that can be used (a blanket, in this case).
 That means your money is doing double duty – it’s buying you fun and home goods.

 My husband built a very solid pine bookshelf for a fraction of the cost of what was in stores.
-He also built a kid’s play kitchen by upcycling old beside drawers, which also saved us money.
+He also built a kid’s play kitchen by upcycling old bedside drawers, which also saved us money.

-Hobbies Can Become Gifts.
-There is nothing like a hand made gift that is a labour of love.
+There is nothing like a handmade gift that is a labour of love.
 When you make gifts, you’re also doubling the value of your money – it’s spent on leisure and gifts.
 There’s also the sense of satisfaction that comes with crafting with your own hands, which, of course, is priceless.

-Hobbies Give You Skills That Could Become an Income.
 Practising your hobby hones your skills, giving you a side hustle or extra income, although not everything has to be a side hustle.

 Hobby Ideas That Can *Save* You Money

-- Cooking
+• Cooking

-- Gardening
+• Gardening

-- Sewing, knitting, crocheting, quilting etc
+• Sewing, knitting, crocheting, quilting, etc

-- Woodworking
+• Woodworking

-- Home brewing
+• Home brewing

-- Making jams
+• Making jams

-- Car maintenance
+• Car maintenance

-- Handyman / fixing things /DIY
+• Handyman / fixing things /DIY

-- Making soap/ beauty products
+• Making soap/ beauty products

-- Flipping (for example, buying an old dresser, doing it up, and selling for a profit)
+• Flipping (for example, buying an old dresser, doing it up, and selling for a profit)

-- Bargain hunting (couponing for the US readers)
+• Bargain hunting (couponing for the US readers)

-- Walking (as in general fitness can reduce medical bills as long as you don’t injure yourself)
+• Walking (as in general fitness can reduce medical bills as long as you don’t injure yourself)

 How to Save Money on Hobbies

 Hobbies add enjoyment to life and give you a sense of accomplishment.
-But there are many hobbies that can cost a lot of money with all the materials and equipment.
+But there are many hobbies that can cost a lot of money, with all the materials and equipment.

 So how do you save money while still enjoying your hobbies?